epsilon537/boxlambda/docs/sw_comp_picolibc.md

     emem : ORIGIN = __emem, LENGTH = __emem_size
 }
 ```
 - The mapping of input to output sections.
 Input sections are defined in the source code and default to .text, .bss, and .data when not explicitly specified.
-The output sections for BoxLambda are: `.flash`, `.text`, `.data`, `.tdata`, `.tbss`, `.bss`, `.heap` and `.stack`.
+The output sections for BoxLambda are: `.flash`, `.text`, `.data`, `.tdata`, `.tbss`, `.bss`, `.heap`, and `.stack`.
 ```
     .text : {
         ...